Patrick Power (historian)

 Power was ordained a priest and worked in Liverpool and Australia and was later attached to Waterford Cathedral.
 He was also a diocesan schools inspector and lecturer in archaeology at St Patrick's College, Maynooth between 1910 and 1931.
-He was Professor of Archaeology at University College Cork (UCC) between 1915 and 1934, and a member of the Royal Irish Academy.
+He was Professor of Archaeology at University College Cork between 1915 and 1934, and a member of the Royal Irish Academy.
 During his time in Cork he was awarded a D.Litt., by the National University of Ireland.
 He was also appointed a Canon of the Catholic Church.